jrapudg/Behavioural-Cloning/write_up.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to come bach to the center of the lane.
 ![alt text][image3]
 ![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data sat, I used the images from the left-side camera and right-side camera with a correction of 0.2 degrees.

+#### Left-side camera
 ![alt text][image6]
+#### Right-side camera
 ![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 4512 number of data points.
+I then preprocessed this data by cropping the upper part of the image where the threes and sky of the road are in order to delete useless information.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 3 as evidenced by the matching of the validation set and training set accuracy.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.